ARTbio/GalaxyKickStart/README.md

 bash install.sh;
 ```
 Warnings:
--you must be sudo to do this.
+-your S.O. user must be sudo to do this.
 -your S.O. must have apt packages candidates for OpenSSH client and git.
+-your S.O. must have at least 4GB of RAM